YH-UtMSB/Courses/Learning/SDS-383D-STATS_MODELING_II/exercise4/Cheese_R.md

 ```

 Since "rectangulating" y's, x's and D's in the evaluation set into matrices makes life a lot easier, I append 0's to the short rows to make them as long as the longest.
-Basically this is what I intend to do next:
+Basically this is what I intend to do next for the eval set:

 ```r
 # data11, data12, data13, data14, data15, 0